richardphankins/richardphankins.github.io/content/Website.md

 	   `baseUrl: "richardhankins.me",`
 3. For Windows, when the instructions reference Terminal, that's either "command prompt", or "Windows Powershell".
 Powershell is a bit prettier, so I use that.
 4. Downloading NodeJS also downloads npm for you, which can save a step.
+5. DO NOT PUT YOUR DIRECTORY INTO A CLOUD STORAGE FOLDER.
+It fundamentally breaks how git & github work.
+Aka `npx quartz sync` will not work.
+Github backs up your code anyways.